ThomasSpare/ThomasSpare/README.md

     -  a Baby Products Review site for parents
     -  a machine learning app that can spot garbage bins on a photo

-- 🌱 I’m currently learning Machine Learning using google colab
+- 🌱 I’m currently learning
+    - Machine Learning using google colab
+    - C++

 - 👯 I’m looking to collaborate on Django and machine learning projects (I am open to most projects so just ask me..)
 - 🤔 I’m looking for help with machine learning especially image recognition